 Tackling the "Vocabulary Gap" Between Rich and Poor Children

-Children from lower income homes may hear 30 million fewer words by age three.
+Children from lower-income homes may hear 30 million fewer words by age 3.

 Posted Feb 16, 2014

-In recent years there has been growing concern about the “vocabulary gap” widening between children from different socioeconomic groups.
-By age three, it is believed that children growing up in poor neighborhoods or from lower-income families may hear up to 30 million fewer words than their more privileged counterparts.
+In recent years, there has been growing concern about the “vocabulary gap” widening between children from different socioeconomic groups.
+By age 3, it is believed that children growing up in poor neighborhoods or from lower-income families may hear up to 30 million fewer words than their more privileged counterparts.

-There are a broad range of advocates, organizations, and researchers tackling the vocabulary gap between rich and poor children.
-In this blog post I will discuss the latest research and provide links to some of the various resources parents and caregivers can access if you are interested in expanding your child's vocabulary and shrinking the 'word gap.'
+A broad range of advocates, organizations, and researchers are tackling the vocabulary gap between rich and poor children.
+In this post, I will discuss the latest research and provide links to some of the various resources parents and caregivers can access if you are interested in expanding your child's vocabulary and shrinking the 'word gap.'

 Anne Fernald is a psychology professor at Stanford University who has discovered that the language gap between rich and poor children emerges during infancy.

-According to Fernald, five-year-old children of lower socioeconomic status (SES) score two years behind on standardized language development tests by the time they enter school.
-In fact, a March 2013 study by Fernald and colleagues titled, “SES Differences in Language processing Skill and Vocabulary Are Evident at 18 Months," reported that signs of the vocabulary gap are evident before a child is even two-years-old.
+According to Fernald, 5-year-old children of lower socioeconomic status (SES) score two years behind on standardized language development tests by the time they enter school.
+In fact, a March 2013 study by Fernald and colleagues titled, “SES Differences in Language Processing Skill and Vocabulary Are Evident at 18 Months," reported that signs of the vocabulary gap are evident before a child is even 2 years old.

 Studies have found that by age four, children in middle and upper class families hear 15 million more words than children in working-class families, and 30 million more words than children in families on welfare.
 This disparity in hearing words from parents and caregivers translates directly into a disparity in learning words.
 And that puts our children born with the fewest advantages even further behind.
 Among those born in 2001, only 58 percent of poor children started school ready to learn, compared to 75 percent of children from middle-income families.